matt-banschbach/inde577/Supervised Learning/Neural Networks/README.md

 ## Overview

 Neural networks are machine learning models inspired by the structure and function of the human brain.
-They consist of interconnected nodes, or artificial neurons, organized in layers: an input layer, one or more hidden layers, and an output layer[1].
+They consist of interconnected nodes, or artificial neurons, organized in layers: an input layer, one or more hidden layers, and an output layer.
 These networks are designed to recognize patterns, process complex data, and make decisions in a manner similar to biological neurons.

 ### Mathematical Foundation